7th Pay Commission: No hike confirmed, but productivity linked bonus on its way

 However what the government is looking to do is give sops in a bid to ensure that there is more spending, which in turn would help the markets.
 What CG employees could expect is a productivity linked bonus.

-A decision to provide productivity linked bonus to the personnel of the Army Ordinance Corps has been made.
+A decision to provide productivity linked bonus to the personnel of the Army Ordnance Corps has been made.
 Group C personnel are likely to get Rs 7,000 and the Group D personnel would get Rs 1,200.

 7th Pay Commission: 26 month arrears and big pay hike announced